 Through hundreds of artifacts, videos, and oral histories, the museum’s exhibits detail the Black American experience, from the advent of slavery through to life under Jim Crow and the Civil Rights Movement.

 Visitors can board a bus to relive the experience of Montgomery bus boycott leader Rosa Parks, and sit at the original lunch counter where Greensboro students staged sit-ins in 1960.

 “The history of this country is rooted in slavery.
 If you don’t understand the source of the problem, how can you solve it?”Ibrahima Seck, Director of Research at the Whitney Plantation.

 Louisiana’s history is marred by slavery and the plantation system.
 In the view of retired white lawyer John Cummings, Louisiana, and the wider United States, has yet to seriously reconcile its past.

-Having originally purchased Whitney Plantation with what he concedes were purely real estate-based motives, Cummings helped transform the derelict site, located between New Orleans and Baton Rouge along the Mississippi River, into a one-of-a-kind African-American history museum focused entirely on slavery.
+Having originally purchased Whitney Plantation with what he concedes were purely real estate-based motives, Cummings helped transform the derelict site, located between New Orleans and Baton Rouge along the Mississippi River, into a one-of-a-kind Black history museum focused entirely on slavery.

 On arrival, guests are allocated a card detailing the name and story of an enslaved person.
 Visitors are shown around the very grounds on which slaves toiled in the Southern heat to cultivate sugar and rice during the 18th and 19th centuries.
 Original slave cabins, the Big House, and several powerful memorials are part of a moving, deeply insightful tour.